emmawalshdev/kaytea_art/README.md

 **Website admin**
 1. To be able to add/edit and delete products on the website so that I can keep the information up-to-date.
-2. To be able to add/edit and delete gallery images on the website so that I can keep the page fresh.
+2. To be able to add/edit and delete blog connect on the website so that I can keep the page fresh.

 **Online shop admin**
 1. To receive order notifications so that I begin preparing these.